-At December 31, 2014, the Company's proportionate interest in Kinsley Gold LLC and the Kinsley Mountain property was 20.94%.
-The presumption that the Company has significant influence by holding 20% or more of the voting power through the joint venture is overcome due to limitations in policy making processes and decisions.
+At September 30, 2014 the Company's proportionate interest in the Kinsley Gold LLC, and the Kinsley Mountain property was 20.94%.
+The presumption that the Company has significant influence by holding 20% or more of the voting power through the joint venture is overcome due to limitations in policy-making processes and decisions.
 Additionally, the terms of the joint venture agreement do not meet the definition of a joint arrangement.